jtk5aw/blog-jtken/README.md

 1. `cd astro/` and then run `npm run build`
 2. In the root directly run `npx sst build`
-3. In the root director (i.e the SST app) run `npm sst deploy --stage prod`
+3. In the root director (i.e the SST app) run `npx sst deploy --stage prod`

 ## Misc